Skip to main content

 ParameterDescription

-max_age?Max time allowed without reauthentication.
-If the last time user authenticated is greater than this value, then user must reauthenticate.
-It takes string as a value.
+max_ageMaximum allowable elapsed time (in seconds) since authentication.
+If the last time the user authenticated is greater than this value, the user must be re-authenticated.

-ui_locales?The space separated list of language tags, ordered by preference.
-For instance fr-CA fr en.
+ui_localesThe space-separated list of language tags, ordered by preference.
+For example: 'fr-CA fr en'.

 Example